-For the past ten years, First Serve has been an annual day of service, held during the second Sunday in September, led by First Congregational Church of Hudson in partnership with the Islamic Society of Akron and Kent, Temple Beth Shalom of Hudson and supported by many other faith communities in Hudson and the Akron area.
+For the past eleven years, First Serve has been an annual day of service, held during the second Sunday in September, led by First Congregational Church of Hudson in partnership with the Islamic Society of Akron and Kent, Temple Beth Shalom of Hudson and supported by many other faith communities in Hudson and the Akron area.
+We focus our projects in the North Hill Community.

 The North Hill Community is located north of downtown Akron.
 The neighborhood developed rapidly in the 1910s and 1920s, and became Akron’s preeminent immigrant neighborhood, home to a large Italian and Polish population.
 Today, it is once again Akron’s preeminent immigrant neighborhood, now home to a thriving and growing community of newcomers from Bhutan, Burma, and Nepal, according to Jason Segedy, Notes from the Underground.
 Projects are located at the Patterson Community Center, Sammis Park, Akron Metropolitan Housing Authority, neighborhoods parks, non-profit organizations, business and residential properties.

-The morning kicked-off at North High School’s back parking lot with a meaningful Sending Service and moment of silence, led by multi-faith leaders from First Congregational Church of Hudson, The Islamic Society of Akron & Kent, and Temple Beth Shalom.
+The morning kicked-off at North High School’s back parking lot with a meaningful Sending Service, led by multi-faith leaders from First Congregational Church of Hudson, The Islamic Society of Akron & Kent, and Temple Beth Shalom.
 Afterwards, teams of volunteers went to their project sites updating and refreshing classrooms, hallways, and restrooms.
-They also updated the teacher’s lounge, washed windows, wrote notes of support to teachers, painted murals, built wood structures, framed photos, and cleaned display cases.
+They also washed windows, created learning flashcards, updated and painted murals, built wood structures, refreshed the bulletin boards, organized a science lab, and installed teacher name plates.
 Neighborhood children joined volunteer families at the soccer skill clinic held on the school’s front lawn.
 Everyone gathered under the school’s shade trees for a picnic lunch, meeting one another and sharing experiences of their day.
-In addition to the work completed at NHS, volunteers weeded and gardened at Elizabeth Park and Patterson Park, worked on a hoop house at Akron Coop Farms and at Trinity UCC, distributed free clothing to the members of the community.
+In addition to the work completed at NHS, volunteers weeded and gardened at Elizabeth Park, taught refugees how to use the laundry machines at Laundry Time, stained the pavilion at Akron Coop Farms, handed out bikes and helmets at Rooted in Christ Church, and installed a new fence at Trinity UCC,.

 About North High School